Sitin/the-love-geometry/javascript/README.md

 Now let's have some fan!

-How about to create a table representation of the state of love?
+How about to create a table representation for a given state of love?

-Let's say we have the following story:
+Let's say we have the following situation:

 ```
 Lyubomir loves Ron, Ron hates Lubomyr